-This section of the Data Governance book will explain why you should create data marts, and how to implement them so that you get all the benefits it can deliver your business.
-Before we dive in deep let’s look at the data issues you are facing with a data warehouse.
+This section of the Data Governance book will explain why you should create data marts, and how to implement them so that you get all the benefits they can deliver your business.
+Before we dive in further let’s look at the data issues you are facing with a Data Warehouse.

 The Problem with Data Warehouses

-As an organization scales the amount of data they are tracking and the number of people who want to access it scale too.
-This results in more people with less context about more and more of the schema.
+As an organization scales the amount of data it is tracking, the number of people who want to access it scale too.
+This results in more people with less context about a large portion of the schema.